jesperolsson-se/sliding-window/README.md

 ![](./resources/generation.png "Fig 3.
 Dimensions of the problem")

+For clarity, the result at each of the first few iterations are shown in the table below.
+Note in particular the exponential growth that starts after the children begin to reach adulthood.

 T | Adults | New | 1 mo | 2 mo | 3 mo | 4 mo
 --- | --- | --- | --- | --- | --- | ---
 1 | 2 | 8 | 0 | 0 | 0 | 0